-At the time of Norway’s ratification on Friday 21 April 2017, Secretary-General of IMO, Mr Kitack Lim, had encouraged other States to follow suit.
+At the time of Norway’s ratification on 21 April 2017, the Secretary-General of IMO, Mr Kitack Lim had encouraged other States to follow suit.

 ‘The HNS Convention is the last piece in the puzzle needed to ensure that those who have suffered damage caused by HNS cargoes carried on board ships have access to a comprehensive and international liability and compensation regime,’ said IMO Secretary-General Kitack Lim.
 ‘The number of ships carrying HNS cargoes is growing steadily with more than 200 million tonnes of chemicals traded annually by tankers, and we have to recognize that accidents can and do happen.
 I urge all States to follow the example set by Norway and consider acceding to the HNS 2010 treaty as soon as possible, in order to bring it into force.’